BokabaTia/printf/README.md

-# Printf
+# printf
 Group project on ALX Software Engineering Programme using C programming Language

 Collaborators:  Tshiamo Bokaba and Nwosu Chukwuemeka

 This printf project is a collaboration between Tshiamo Bokaba and Nwosu Chukwuemeka who are Software Engineering students of ALG(ALX and Holberton) programme.
 This project involves a function named "_printf" which would imitate the actual "printf" command located in the stdio.h library.
 This function contains some of the basic features and functions found in the man 3 of "printf".

 **What you would learn from this project:**

-How to use git in a team setting
+--How to use git in a team setting
-Applying variadic functions to big projects
+--Applying variadic functions to big projects
-The complexities of printf
+--The complexities of printf
-Managing a lot of flies and finding a good workflow
+--Managing a lot of flies and finding a good workflow

 **General Requirements**